Mick7028/CSU-Senior-Project/docs/Defense_Documentation.md

 Below is the first part of the SaveData.
 Completions of both the Flower Quest and the Multiple Choice Activity are tracked, as well as all of the objects that the player has interacted with and the last saved position of the player.
 After every completion of an activity and every time the player presses the menu button, the position of the player is saved.

 ![screenshot](/../master/media/Menu/SaveData_Top.png)
 <br /> **Fig 6.
-Save Data: Amount of Times Played for Multiple Choice Activity and Flower Quest.
+SaveData: Amount of Times Played for Multiple Choice Activity and Flower Quest.
 Objects that have been interacted with (pressed A button while hovering) and last saved player position on map (the game saves player postition data after completing an activity and every time they open the main menu).**

 After exploring the nearby area you will come across a NPC that needs help gathering flowers.
 Hovering the ray interactor on him will change his state from 0->1 and give you the option to press A to see written instructions above him (state 2) or B to start the activity.
 When the activity starts(state 3), the flowers he needs you to gather will appear on your HUD and will appear for a short time in written form above him.